-All students, regardless of background, must take BBCC's math placement exam before being allowed to enroll in any math course.
+All students, regardless of background, must take BBCC's math placement assessment before enrolling in any math course.

 MAP 100 Applied Mathematics (AMT) Approved by FAA.
-2 (22/0)
+2

-Prerequisite: Successful completion of MPC 080 or BBCC math placement score of MPC 090 or above.
-Must be enrolled in the Aviation Maintenance Technology Program This course will cover aircraft technical mathematics and is designed for the Aviation Maintenance Technology student.
+Must be enrolled in the Aviation Maintenance Technology Program

+This course will cover aircraft technical mathematics and is designed for the Aviation Maintenance Technology student.
 It will cover the fundamental mathematical principles required for successful completion of the Aviation Maintenance Technology program.
 This course is FAA approved under 14 CFR Part 147.
+Prerequisite: MPC 080 or placement in MPC 090 or above